Table of Contents

 Step by step procedure

-1. Register account on MOS MOS – Moduł Obsługi Spraw
+1. Log in to account on MOS – Moduł Obsługi Spraw using trusted profile.

-11. Pay for the card and bring payment confirmation to Voivodeship Office
+9. Pay for the card and bring payment confirmation to Voivodeship Office.

-tel: 58 30-77-466 or contact POMORSKIE WELCOME CENTER, they can make appointment for you to pick up the card.
+phone: 58 30 77 466 or contact POMORSKIE WELCOME CENTER, they can make appointment for you to pick up the card.

 EU citizens